clubedaentrega/lift-it/README.md

 }
 ```

-If this file path is `'filters/myFilter.js'`, the main file (the one that lifts everything) may be:
+If this filter file path is `'filters/myFilter.js'`, the main file (the one that lifts everything) may be:
 ```js
 var liftIt = require('lift-it'),
 	lift = liftIt('./api')